dsaved/cryptotrade/README.md

 # cryptotrade
-A trading bot which uses CEX.io socket endpoint to trade
+A trading bot which uses CEX.io socket endpoint to trade using your generated key